Which Paints are Truly Safe?

 The most common preservatives in paint include isothiazolinones and/or pyrithione zinc.

-Benjamin Moore makes a number of zero-VOC paints, one of the original non-toxic paint lines is their Natura.
+Benjamin Moore makes a number of zero-VOC paints, one of the original non-toxic paint lines was their Natura (now phased out).

 They have many more zero-VOC lines added now, like Regal Select and ben.
 The company reps claim that their Eco Spec is the closest paint to Natura.